The King of Cheeses: Parmigiano-Reggiano

 The key to knowing if you are buying a true Parmigiano-Reggiano is to look for the stamp of the Consorzio Parmigiano-Reggiano in its rind!

-While tasting a locally made smoked Ahi Spread at R. Field Wine Co., the usual "OMG" can be heard after that first bite.
-The combination of this lightly smoked spread and a thin, crisp "Waterwheel" or “Lavosh” cracker is the best pairing!
-It is impossible to just have a taste....this great tasting spread demands instantly for more.
-While the best pairing is on cracker, others have tried it ... more »
+Whenever we have a tasting for locally made smoked Ahi Spread at R. Field Wine Co., the usual "OMG" can be heard after that first bite!
+The combination of this lightly smoked spread and a thin, crisp "Waterwheel" or “Lavosh” cracker is a delicious pairing!
+It is impossible to just have a taste....and this great tasting spread demands instantly for more.
+While the best pairing is on cracker, ... more »

 Chocolate on a Mission opened in October of 2011.
 It is a chocolate factory on the Mission’s third floor.
 The purpose of Chocolate on a Mission was to help provide financial support to The River of Live Mission organization.
 All proceeds from Chocolate on a Mission go towards helping individuals get a fresh new start.

 Funny shapes and unique colors make heirloom tomatoes stand out next to your typical red tomato.
 But don't let their natural Halloween costumes intimidate you, these gourmet tomatoes have an exceptional flavor profile and can be used in a variety of different dishes.

 Kumu Farms actually began right here on Oahu’s North Shore in 1980, on just 2 acres of land.
 Since then, they've migrated to the island of Molokai, and now farm over 120 acres on the Mahana-Ho’olehua Plain.
 Each week, they harvest 20,000 pounds of papaya, 4,000 pounds of Sweet Basil, and 500 pounds of other fresh herbs, including many specialty crops.
 And today, over half of their acreage is co-certified Organic.